 - Stamp out ransom payments to terrorists.
 Almost $70 million has been paid to free hostages during the past three years, at an average $2.5 million per captive.

-President Obama hosted the 2012 Summit on May 18-19, 2012, at Camp David in Frederick, Md.
+U.S. President Barack Obama hosted the 2012 Summit on May 18-19, 2012, at Camp David in Frederick, Md.
 The focus was on the global threat of the EU crisis.
-The G8 leaders agreed that Greece be kept in the Eurozone.
+The G8 leaders agreed that Greece should be kept in the Eurozone.
 As a result, the EU shifted from austerity measures to promoting growth.
 The leaders agreed on a host of wide-ranging issues, including:

 - Ensuring the safety of the world's energy supply, support alternative sources, and reduce climate pollutants, such as methane, black carbon, and hydrofluorocarbons.

 - Improve food security in Africa with the New Alliance, which will lift 50 million people out of poverty over the next decade.